Digital Nomad Life in Mexico

 We asked people in Mexico if they could share any humorous cultural blunders they commited.
 They wrote:

 "Sure, I tried out new words I thought I had learned and made a fool of myself, but I just laughed with everyone else and it was fine.
-Also, I fell twice in the street 'cause the streets are so broken and uneven and felt silly, but a nice lady helped me, very kind," explained one person living in Guadalajara, Mexico.
+Also, I fell twice in the street 'cause the streets are so broken and uneven and felt silly, but a nice lady helped me, very kind," said one person in Guadalajara.

 What are healthcare services like in Mexico?